diyscif/diyscif/scif-thesis.md

 Global logistics infrastructure is designed from the ground up for the 8 x 8.6 x 20 ft dimensions of the standard shipping container.
-Building a SCIF inside these measurements allows it to be transported to any point on the globe discreetly, cheaply, and quickly.
-Shipping containers have become commodity goods, easy to procure and customise.
+Building a SCIF inside these confines allows it to be transported to any point on the globe discreetly, cheaply, and quickly.
+Shipping containers have become commodity hardware, easy to procure and customize.
 Furthermore, they come with excellent structural properties that allow them to provide a high-level of physical security and load-bearing capacity.
 So called "high-cube" containers are another foot higher than the standard shipping container dimensions, with 9.6 ft height, providing ample headroom to install proper sound attenuation and ventillation.
-Using a shipping container to manufacture a standardized SCIF unit means building on a stable and highly reliable structure that is easily deployed and reused in any part of the world. [@logan_braun_2019]
+Using a shipping container to manufacture a standardized SCIF unit means building on a stable and highly reliable platform that is easily deployed and reused in any part of the world. [@logan_braun_2019]

-![Outside View of SCIF Container Module with Doors Open](images/rendering_front_open.jpg){height=40%}
+![Outside View of SCIF Container Module with Doors Open](images/rendering_front_open.png){height=40%}

 ## Physical Security

 ### During Construction

-SCIF container units are factory-built under constant supervision by trusted personnel and video surveillance.
-Stationary manufacturing allows the careful control of production premises at all times.
-The use of long-term employees in a factory setting also makes the supervision of personnel according to the sections above much easier.
-The secure procurement, transporation, and storage of construction material is also made easier by the long-term stationary manufacturing infrastructure.
-Investments in thorough material testing procedures and equipment, like x-ray and ultrasonic, are also made more advantegous by the reuse of site infrastructure and higher production quantities.
-SCIFs are no longer bespoke units but become mass-produced commodity goods with all the production efficiencies that entails.
+The SCIF container modules should be factory-built under constant supervision by trusted personnel and video surveillance.
+Stationary manufacturing allows for more careful oversight of production premises and personnel access than constantly changing construction sites.
+The use of long-term employees is also easier in a stationary manufacturing setting than on globally distributed construction projects.
+The secure procurement, transporation, and storage of construction material is enhanced by long-term stationary manufacturing infrastructure.
+Investments in thorough material testing equipment and procedures, like x-ray and ultrasonic testing, are made more profitable by the reuse of site infrastructure and higher production quantities.
+As container modules, SCIFs are no longer bespoke units but mass-produced commodity items, with all the production efficiencies that entails.

 ### Intrusion Resistance

-Physical security is provided in multiple layers, pursuant to the principle of security-in-depth.
+Physical security is provided in multiple layers pursuant to the principle of security-in-depth.
 The first line of defense is a controlled perimeter around the shipping container.
-This can be a security fense around the area in which the container SCIF is set up.
+For example, this can be a security fence around the area in which the container SCIF is set up.

 The second line of defense is comprised of the shipping container's outer shell made from corrugated steel.
-This provides excellent intrusion resistance because it is essentially a steel cage around the actual SCIF unit.
+This shell provides excellent intrusion resistance.
 For this reason shipping container's located within a secure perimeter are also authorized as secure storage areas under the IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, p.
 31].
+The outer shell is essentially a steel cage around the actual SCIF unit.
 The container doors are fastened with a Kossie Heavy Duty Container Locking System.
-The third line of defense is the SCIF units inner core, made up of Knauf Diamant Steel drywall with a full steel sheet insert for additional stability and intrusion resistance.
-The Krieger Products RFI-60-STC-50 Pre-Engineered door does not come with special intrusion resistance properties, but instead servers the purpose of shielding the enclosed area, acoustically and electromagentically.
-In concert these different layers provide an intrusion resistance that far exceeds the requirements of the ICS 705.
+The locking system fastens to the container's locking bars, creating a well-anchored connection between the two doors.
+A padlock is inserted into a bolt-cutter proof steel sleeve to secure the bracket.

 ![Kossie Heavy Duty Container Locking System](images/heavy_duty.png){height=40%}

+The third line of defense is the SCIF module's inner core, referred to in this paper as the "SCIF unit."
+Its perimeter is made up of Knauf Diamant Steel drywall, a unique drywall solution that features a full steel sheet insert for additional stability and intrusion resistance.
+A Krieger Products RFI-60-STC-50 pre-engineered door is used to access the SCIF unit.
+It does not come with special intrusion resistance properties, but instead shields the enclosed area, both acoustically and electromagentically.
+In concert, these different layers provide an intrusion resistance that meets and exceeds the requirements of the ICS 705.

 ### Intrusion Detection System

-The intrusion detection system is comprised of three Bosch Commercial Series TriTech AM Motion Detectors with Anti-mask, two inside the SCIF area and one in the vestibule, two Bosch RADION contact SM high-security switches, one on the container door and one on the Krieger Products RFI-60-STC-50 inside the SCIF area, and one Bosch ISN-SM Seismic detector inside the SCIF area hooked up to an Alertr open-source alarm system.
+The intrusion detection system is comprised of three Bosch Commercial Series TriTech AM Motion Detectors with Anti-mask, two inside the SCIF area and one in the vestibule, two Bosch RADION contact SM high-security switches, one on the container door and one on the Krieger Products RFI-60-STC-50 door inside the SCIF area, and one Bosch ISN-SM Seismic detector inside the SCIF area hooked up to an [Alertr open-source alarm system](https://alertr.de/).
 The power supply is redundant with a designated 12 V 18 Ah battery pack.
 The alarm system is disarmed from a Bosch B915 keypad located within the SCIF area.
 The operator has 60 seconds from the triggering of the HSS on the container door to the disarming of the system inside the SCIF space to avoid triggering an immediate alarm.
 Alarms are sent to client devices on multiple transmission channels (internet, GSM, radio).
 The Alertr system can also optionally transmit alarms and alerts to an external monitoring station.

-It is preferrable to build on the Alertr open-source alarm system because of its free software licensing.
+It is preferrable to build on the Alertr open-source alarm system over conventional, proprietary solutions because of Alertr's free software licensing.
 This means source code is publicly available and can be copied, extended, and modified freely.
-This system enjoys a higher degree of trustworthiness and maintenance than many of the commercial, proprietary solutions.
-It can be easily adapted to the individual requirements of this project and doesn't make the user dependent on one manufacturer for new features and maintenance.
+Alertr thereby enjoys a higher degree of trustworthiness and maintenance than many of the commercial, proprietary solutions.
+It can be easily adapted to the individual project requirements and doesn't create dependencies on the manufacturer for new functionality and support.

-![SCIF Entrace Door from Inside with High-Security Switch, Motion Sensor, and Air Duct](images/rendering_inside2.png){height=40%}
+![Entrance Door from Inside the SCIF Unit with High-Security Switch, Motion Sensor, and Air Duct](images/rendering_inside2.png){height=40%}

 ### Access Control

-Access control, if necessary to control high-traffic in and out of the SCIF during use, can be best implemented with an HID® pivCLASS® Authentication system.
-Unlike the conventional Wiegand authentication cards this system makes use of Personal Identity Verification (PIV) public-key authentication.
-Unlike with Wiegand, cards can not easily be cloned to perform replay attacks on the card reader [@howson].
+Access control, if necessary to control high personnel traffic in and out of the SCIF during use, can best be implemented with an HID® pivCLASS® authentication system.
+Unlike the conventional Wiegand authentication cards, this system makes use of Personal Identity Verification (PIV) public-key authentication.
+Unlike Wiegand cards, PIV smartcards can not easily be cloned to perform replay attacks on the card reader [@howson].
 The HID® pivCLASS® can make use of the FIPS-certified YubiKey 5 with built-in PIV smart card as one of two authentication factors, the other one being a PIN.
 Smart card and PIN are used together to authenticate on a HID® pivCLASS® RK40 reader which transmits information to the pivCLASS® Authentication Module, which unlocks and locks the door via a HID® EDGE EVO® Solo ESHRP40-K standalone door controller.
 The door is equipped with a positive engagement electronic strike lock and a Securitron door contact. [@chapman]

 ![Entrace to SCIF Area with ACS Card Reader, CCTV Camera, Krieger Products RFI-60-STC-50 Door, and Bosch TriTech Motion